The sequel to "Outpost:Haven"4.05 / 5.00 31,106 Views

 I competed with a team in Counter Strike tournaments a very long time ago.
 Like 10 years ago.
 Won some computer parts and cash.
 I just loved playing and challenging myself to get better.
 Drawing up map-specific strategies during lunch period was fun, too.

-Source: Zhaolu D2.5 w/ CS4398 DAC board and lots of custom work on the output stage
+Source: Zhaolu D2.5 w/ CS4398 DAC chip and lots of custom work on the output stage

 Amp: Musical Fidelity X-Can v3

 Phones: Denon D5000 and Senn HD485